 Variable ND filters are more expensive than a single fixed density ND filter, but you only need to buy one, or two instead of a set.
 I use the pair of PolarPro Peter McKinnon Edition Variable ND Filters and highly recommend them.

 One of the factors that influences the look and feel of your video in a subtle but important way is how motion is recorded.
 A natural looking blur of objects in motion is important when you want your video to look more like motion picture film, or like it was shot with a cinema camera, and less like smartphone video.
 I go into this, and other factors in more detail in my guide to shooting cinematic video with your iPhone and FiLMiC Pro.

 Motion blur is directly connected to shutter speed, and shutter speed is directly connected to exposure.
 A slow shutter speed gives you a longer exposure and more motion blur, but the longer exposure can mean an over exposed image.

 In order to maintain correct exposure with a slow shutter speed in bright light, you have to reduce the amount of light entering your lens.
 This is exactly what an ND filter does.

 IR Pollution and Color Shift

-However, camera sensors don’t just pick up visible light, they can also pick up invisible light, especially infra red or IR.
-Infra red light is emitted by many light sources, primarily the sun, and so most camera manufacturers build IR filtration into their cameras.
+Camera image sensors are sensitive to more than just visible light.
+They can also pick up invisible light, especially infra red.
+Infra red light is emitted by many light sources, including the sun.
+Most camera manufacturers build IR filtration into their cameras, but some don’t.

 I’ve tried to answer some common ND filter questions below.
 If you have a question which isn’t covered, please contact me and I may add it.